Sedation and General Anesthesia for Kids

 At Douglas L. Park, DDS, Pediatric Dentistry, we are trained in a wide array of techniques that are designed to help your child feel more comfortable in the dental chair.
 We speak with your child in a calm, upbeat voice, and avoid using words that can scare your child.
 We show them our tools and demonstrate what we are going to do before we do it so your child is prepared.
 However, even with all of these techniques, some kids still experience anxiety, and have trouble remaining calm.
 For these kids, some form of sedation may be an appropriate option.

 We do our best to provide your child with a friendly, comforting atmosphere, helping them to feel calm in our office.
 However, there are some children who are more anxious than others.
-Sedation may help these kids to relax during their dental procedures.
+Sedation may help these kids to relax during dental procedures like tooth extractions.
 Kids who are anxious may not be able to sit still.
 When we have to perform precision work, excessive movement inhibits our ability to do quality work and puts your child in danger.
 With sedation, your child can remain still, greatly reducing the risk of injury.
 Sedation may also be used for children with special needs, helping to prevent spontaneous movements or other behavior that may interfere with dental treatment.

 Nitrous oxide is a type of minimal sedation.
 You most likely know this form of sedation by its other name: “laughing gas.”
 It is mixed with oxygen delivered through a mask, which is placed over your child’s nose.
 As your child breathes the gas in, it goes to work quickly providing a feeling of euphoria.
 When their procedure is over, we will turn off the nitrous, providing them with just oxygen.
 This will help to ensure that the nitrous is completely removed from your child’s system before they leave.
 It only takes a few moments for the effects to wear off, and your child is back to their normal self.